Markers (click on a topic to jump to that section.)

 Year Marker Erected: 1976

 Marker Location: From Kosse, take SH 14 about 2 mi.
-S. (on east
+S. (on east side of road).

 A regular army post near the site of present-day Marlin in Falls County, Fort Chambers was established in May or June of 1840 on the east bank of the Brazos River, two miles north of the present-day Highway 7 crossing.
 Nothing remains.

-May 10th, 1837, a body of about two hundred Indians made a murder raid through the Brazos settlements including the Post Oak Springs Massacre.
+May 10th, 1837, a body of about two hundNative Americans made a murder raid through the Brazos settlements including the Post Oak Springs Massacre.
 Ranger James Coryell and a few other men went down the road to Perry Creek to cut a bee tree.
 They were sitting around eating honey when about a dozen Caddo Indians attacked them.
 Coryell stood and received his mortal wounds.
 His companions retreated to the fort as the Indians began scalping him.